jamesqo/typed-xaml/README.md

                   Converter={StaticResource SmileyConverter}}"/> <!-- displays 'Have a nice day :)' -->
 ```

-If you wish to pass in values to your converter, you can inherit from the `Converter<I, P, O>` class which takes a parameter of type `P`.
+If you wish to pass in values to your converter, you can inherit from the `Converter<I, P, O>` class which takes an extra parameter of type `P`.

 ## API Reference